Brian O'Hara: Crime Statistics and Operations

 "Operation Safe Summer" is an initiative by the Minneapolis Police Department aimed at addressing crime hotspots in the city by increasing law enforcement presence.
 During this operation, both uniformed and undercover officers are deployed in specific areas known for higher crime rates, such as the North Side, downtown, and along East Lake Street.
 The operation has reported positive outcomes, with a 33% decrease in homicides and 37% fewer gunshot victims in the first half of 2023 compared to the previous year, alongside an 18% increase in gun seizures.

 Staffing and Budget Concerns

 In 2023, Chief Brian O'Hara expressed concerns regarding the lowest staffing levels in years for the Minneapolis Police Department, with the city's budget providing for 731 sworn officers, a number mandated by law, while only 564 were available for street duty.
-The MPD faced a $1-million budget cut from the proposed $195 million, resulting in the loss of several civilian positions.
-Adjustments included reallocating funds for immigration services, supporting a city attorney's office position, and community safety projects1.
+The MPD faced a $1 million budget cut from the proposed $195 million (0.05%), resulting in the loss of several civilian positions.
+Adjustments included reallocating funds for immigration services, supporting a city attorney's office position, and community safety projects.
 Mayor Jacob Frey noted the importance of proper resourcing for the department amid the budget cuts.
-However the budget was not cut; it was increased to 194 million from the last year's budget of 187 million.
+However, the budget was not cut; it was increased to $194 million from the last year's budget of $187 million.